 The architectural solution also exemplifies how to convert an existing space order for an entirely different purpose by way of metamorphosis: turning inside into outside, etc, with a sophisticated system of breakthroughs and interconnections.

-Beyond bringing about communication spaces and setting the inner architectural order of the new campus, the next major challenge was to integrate the future Nádor utca 15 building into the dense downtown urban fabric while retaining a contemporary approach.
-This integration has been achieved by the block-like ingredients of the elevations and by employing a lime-stone cladding that can be regarded as being classic.
-The scenic and panoramic roof garden can be used in its entirety as a leisure facility for the 1500 students of the university.
-Thanks to the comprehensive, environment conscious design approach, the design of new campus of CEU received a ’good plus’ BREEAM qualification, thus being, among tertier education institutions, the first in Central and East Europe, and second on the whole of the continent, to have received this acknowledgement.
+Beyond bringing about the communication spaces and setting the inner architectural order of a new campus, another major challenge was to integrate the future Nádor utca 15 building into the dense existing urban fabric of downtown Pest with contemporary means.
+This goal has been achieved by building up the facade from block-shaped elements of classical lime-stone cladding.
+The scenic and panoramic roof garden serves leisure needs of the 1500 students of the university.

 As an appreciation of the comprehensive and sustainable design approach, the CEU's new campus was rated "very good" in BREEAM terms in July 2015, the first educational institution of its kind in Central and East Europe to boast the privilege.